apptension/apptension-tools/README.md

 It also can spawn webpack dev server when `watch` argument passed to factory function is `true`.

+## Sass

+Sass loader is included, you can import scss files in any javascript as you would normally do in webpack.

+## Postcss

+Every css/scss file is going to be run through [postcss](https://github.com/postcss/postcss).
+Currently only autoprefixer is configured.

 ### Spritesmith

 Generates sprites, using [webpack-spritesmith](https://github.com/mixtur/webpack-spritesmith), from images located in `app/images/sprites` directory.